Adriatic Sailing

 I disembarked at the port petrol station, catching a bus, 3 trains and a flixbus to get to Ljubljana, via Bologna, Venice and Trieste.

-Unfortunately the petrol station was out-of-order, so the crew had to fill up later, and to dontinue the run of bad luck, the boat struck a sandbank whilst leaving the harbour.
+Unfortunately the petrol station was out-of-order, so the crew had to fill up later, and to continue the run of bad luck, the boat struck a sandbank whilst leaving the harbour.
 Fortunately they could free themselves and continue the journey.

 Pescare - Bologna